Masahiro Nakai: Timeline of events leading to retirement

 In December 2024, reports surfaced in Japanese tabloid newspapers that Nakai allegedly engaged in nonconsensual sexual activity with an unnamed woman in her twenties in June 2023.
 Nakai reportedly paid the woman a substantial settlement.
 (Note: Initially, it was the tabloid journalism magazines Josei Seven and Shukan Bunshun that reported that "the settlement amount was 90 million yen," but in an article in another tabloid magazine Shukan Post published on January 17, 2025, the victim woman herself gave an interview and said, "I did not receive 90 million yen." and she had hinted that the settlement was much smaller.
 On the other hand, Nakai's side stated that she could not answer the amount because it would be a breach of confidentiality.
 The Japanese Wikipedia has already deleted the 90 million yen figure and replaced it with the expression "settlement money" (解決金).)
 (Note: It is reported by the tabloids to be between 80 and 90 million yen, but neither Nakai nor the woman has revealed the amount of the settlement, as it is considered confidential.)

-On January 2025, Nakai issued an apology through his agency, acknowledging that there was trouble which "all resulted from my shortcomings".
+In January 2025, Nakai issued an apology through his agency, acknowledging that there was trouble which "all resulted from my shortcomings".
 He said he could not answer the details of the trouble due to confidentiality obligations that arose during the settlement, but denied some of the reported allegations, including violence, and added that he believed he could continue his career.
 Japanese television networks TV Asahi and Nippon TV suspended Nakai from its broadcasts in response to the allegations, while Fuji Television and TBS reportedly said that they would examine the issue.

 Fuji TV also denied a report by the Shūkan Bunshun that one of its employees set up the date between Nakai and the woman.
 Shortly after an affiliate of American activist fund Dalton Investments (a minority shareholder of Fuji Media Holdings) sent an open letter to Fuji TV calling on their board to open an independent investigation and alleging that its handling of the Nakai matter exposed "serious flaws" in their corporate governance, Fuji TV president Koichi Minato apologized over the allegations and announced that an investigation panel consisting of third-party lawyers would be established.
 Minato added that while the network was aware of the incident in June 2023 between Nakai and the woman, it was not disclosed in the interest of the woman's privacy and her physical and mental recovery.
 On January 17 Shūkan Bunshun, citing an unnamed Fuji TV announcer, reported that the Fuji TV staffer who allegedly arranged the 2023 dinner party had arranged other similar parties for Nakai and Fuji TV.